ScorpionFiko/UTOR-MOD14-CHAL01-Tech-Blog/README.md

 ## Future Development

 Here are some of the items to be considered for future development.
-1. Develop a front end
+1. Find a way to color the user's own comments on articles in a different colour

 back to [Table of Contents](#table-of-contents)